 Is a Council Tax appeal to a Valuation Tribunal a final decision ?

-Is the tribunal free to use ?
+Is the Valuation Tribunal free to use ?

-The Valuation Tribunal is free to use but it’s easy to get out of your depth when it comes to legislation and case law so many people opt to obtain some assistance at their own cost to maximise their chance of winning,
+The Valuation Tribunal is free to use but it’s easy to get out of your depth when it comes to legislation and case-law so many people opt to obtain some assistance at their own cost to maximise their chance of winning.

-Assistance from LGFA92
+Get Expert Advice & Assistance from LGFA92

-Good quality help with your Council Tax dispute can be hard to come across – there’s a lack of independent, expert, places where you can get the help you need however LGFA92’s Council Tax advisor is here to change that.
-See how we can help today
+Good quality help with your Council Tax dispute can be hard to come across – there’s a lack of independent, expert, places where you can get the help you need however LGFA92’s specialist Council Tax paralegal advisor is here to change that.

-This article is solely the view of LGFA92, the Council Tax experts, based on our interpretation of legislation.
+This website is solely the view of LGFA92, the Council Tax specialists , based on our interpretation of legislation.
 Your local authority is free to dispute this view.
 A binding decision may require the intervention of a valuation tribunal.